Last Updated on

 The reticle has dual illumination (red and green) with 5 brightness levels.
 Being in the second/rear focal plane, the ranging and bullet drop holdover points are only applicable at max 7x magnification.
 It seems it’s a non-caliber-specific reticle that has holdover hashmarks out to 500 yards with some 50-yard increment dots.

 But, you better decide if you really want it before you mount it since Monstrum’s 30-day no questions asked return policy requires the scope be returned in “unused condition with all original parts and packaging.”
-That can be hard to qualify for after you mount it and find it doesn’t fit your needs or it’s defective.
+That can be hard to qualify for after you mount it to your AR 15 and find it doesn’t fit your needs or it’s defective.
 Luckily, it is backed by 1-year warranty.

-It’s a great, lightweight option for a beginner shooter looking for a scope on the better end of the entry-level market.
+It’s a great, lightweight option for a beginner shooter looking for an AR15 scope on the better end of the entry-level market.

 - 1-inch diameter tube